-In the previous blog entry, I had just mentioned about our server-side context sharing mechanism between an Applet
+In the previous blog entry, I had just mentioned about our server-side context sharing mechanism between an Applet and

 web pages in our GIS-enabled project.
 Users will try to accomplish their scenarios by using those two views.
 Obviously,